Zen to Go Logo

 4. Thai Massage

-Unlike massages performed on a table with oils, Thai massage, or Nuad Thai, is a dynamic and revitalizing experience that takes place on the floor on a mat and with comfortable clothing.
+Unlike massages performed on a table with oils, Thai massage, or Nuad Thai, is a dynamic and revitalizing experience that takes place on the floor on a mat and in comfortable clothing.
 This is one of the oldest types of massage, a true therapeutic dance that combines acupressure, assisted stretches, and yoga-inspired postures to release energetic blockages and improve flexibility.

 How does it work and who is it ideal for?